Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

-Similar definitions apply to the category of local isoshtuka over $X$ making the category of local shtuka (respectively isoshtuka) over $X$ into an $\BF_q\dbl z\dbr$-linear (respectively $\BF_q\dpl z\dpr$-linear) additive rigid tensor category.
-If $X$ is the spectrum of a field then the category of local isoshtuka over $X$ is abelian.
-In general the category of local (iso-)shtuka is an exact category in the sense of Quillen~\cite[\S2]{Quillen} if one calls a short sequence of local shtuka \emph{exact} when the underlying sequence of sheaves of $\CO_X\dbl z\dbr$-modules is exact (compare Definition~\ref{DefShortExactSeq}).
+Similar definitions apply to the category of local isoshtukas over $X$ making the category of local shtukas (respectively isoshtukas) over $X$ into an $\BF_q\dbl z\dbr$-linear (respectively $\BF_q\dpl z\dpr$-linear) additive rigid tensor category.
+If $X$ is the spectrum of a field then the category of local isoshtukas over $X$ is abelian.
+In general the category of local (iso-)shtukas is an exact category in the sense of Quillen~\cite[\S2]{Quillen} if one calls a short sequence of local shtukas \emph{exact} when the underlying sequence of sheaves of $\CO_X\dbl z\dbr$-modules is exact (compare Definition~\ref{DefShortExactSeq}).
+Concerning boundedness we will need the following